Jbilet Winselwan meteorite

 The Jbilet Winselwan meteorite is a CM-type carbonaceous chondrite found in Western Sahara in 2013.

 It is notable for having a low shock stage and weathering grade with a large total known weight.
 Thus, it provides a large amount of relatively pristine material without the cost premium associated with meteorite falls.

 Jbilet Winselwan has been identified as a good analog for C-type asteroid sample return missions, such as Hayabusa2.
 Further study has also indicated that it represents a unique view of C-type asteroid regolith based on micro-scale dehydration textures found throughout the meteorite.

 History

 Jbilet Winselwan was reported in early June 2013 by a meteorite hunter from Smara, Western Sahara.
-Due to inherent delays in communication from the desert, the official date of the find is earlier than the initial reports.
-The accessibility of the strewn field, being only 7 miles south of Smara, led to a large number of meteorite hunters visiting the area from the summer of 2013 onward.
-The majority of specimens range from 3 to 200 grams with a few larger samples occurring, the largest being ~900g.
-Samples reached the market quickly and the official classification was approved by The Meteoritical Society on 12 August 2013.
+Due to inherent delays in communication from the desert, the official find date is earlier than the initial reports.
+The accessibility of the strewn field, located only 7 miles of Smara, attracted a large number of meteorite hunters beginning in the summer of 2013.
+The majority of specimens range from 3 to 200 grams with a few larger samples; the largest being approximately 900g.
+Samples reached the market quickly and the official classification was approved by The Meteoritical Society on August 12, 2013.